Nylon riots: End of the war and beginning of riots

 In August 1945, eight days after Japan's surrender, DuPont announced that it would resume producing stockings and newspaper headlines cheered "Peace, It's Here!
 Nylons on Sale!"
 DuPont's announcement indicated that nylons would be available in September and the motto "Nylons by Christmas" was sung everywhere.
 DuPont originally forecast that it would be able to produce 360 million pairs per year.
 The shortage remained as DuPont under-delivered on that estimate, and caused mad rushes once stock was made available.

 The first riot occurred in September 1945 when a small post-war shipment of stockings went on limited sale around the country.
 In June, 30,000 or 40,000 women in Pittsburgh queued up for a mere 13,000 pairs that were designated for "working girls" only.
 In November, 30,000 women lined up for stockings in New York.
-In San Francisco, a sale was called off in San Francisco after around 10,000 shoppers who were waiting to get in broke the store window, promoting several women to faint.
+In San Francisco, a sale was called off in San Francisco after around 10,000 shoppers who were waiting to get in broke the store window, prompting several women to faint.
 The shortage persisted into 1946, but by March, DuPont was finally able to ramp up production and began churning out 30 million pairs of stockings a month.
 Widespread availability of the stockings ended the period of 'nylon riots'.